Argentina Trips & Tours

 To be safe, we recommend sticking to filtered or bottled water, which is readily available in shops, hotels, restaurants, and elsewhere in the country.

 On our Argentina group tours, we are able to match up solo travelers with another traveler of the same sex, so you don't need to pay a single supplement.
 Please contact us if you would like to take up the room share option.
+If there is not a solo traveler of the same sex for you to share with, you will be given a single room to yourself at no extra cost.

 If you are a solo traveler who would prefer the privacy of your own room then you can choose to pay the single supplement, the price of which is listed on each tour page.